really-useful/logger/README.md

 ```

 - If you don’t provide any transports, you’ll get a `ConsoleTransport`.
 - Logging functions are named after the [syslog severity levels](https://en.wikipedia.org/wiki/Syslog#Severity_level).
-Here they are from least- to most-severe:
+Here they are, from least- to most-severe:

 ```javascript
 logger.debug(…);